Western Short Story

 “Harummpf!
-You know better than to wander around in these parts unarmed boy.”
+You know better than to wander around in these parts unarmed, boy.”
 Mr. Boyd walked over to a gun rack behind the front door and selected one seemingly at random.
-Grabbing a couple of cartridges he handed them to Ezra and returned to his work.
+He grabbed a couple of cartridges, handed them to Ezra, and returned to his work.

 As Ezra and Marie went out the door her father called after them, “Mind that port side chamber son, trigger is a might ticklish.”

-“Yes-sir,” said Ezra and he and Marie made their escape.
+“Yes-sir,” said Ezra.
+He and Marie made their escape.

-They hurried across the front yard until they were safely secluded behind the brush along the creek trail.
+They hurried across the front yard until they were safely secluded behind the brush lining the creek trail.
 They joined hands then and slowed to a leisurely stroll.